 - Referral to an OB/GYN specialist when indicated

-- Emergency contraception (Morning-After Pill - available OTC (over-the-counter) if 17 years or older, but requires a prescription if less than 17 years old)
+- Emergency contraception (Morning-After Pill - available OTC (over-the-counter) if 15 years or older

 Helpful Community Resources